 - Enables objective MRC measurement of visual systems with the software package

-- Used in testing a large variety of visible and near-infrared electro-optical imaging systems ranging from image intensified sights to video cameras
+- Used in testing a large variety of visible and electro-optical imaging systems ranging from image intensified sights to video cameras

 The MRC-100 can be calibrated in one of the following ways: